zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 JOIN Module.City
 ```

-Such query would fail in every supported database engine except MySQL.
-Now we require to either specify `ON` or to use join over association.
+This is no longer allowed in OQL v2 as a query like this would fail in every supported database engine except MySQL.

-The query above can be rewritten as:
+In OQL v2, you must either specify `ON` or use join over association.
+So you could rewrite the query above as follows:

 ```sql
 SELECT *
 FROM Module.Person, Module.City
 ```

+### ‘JOIN’ an Entity to Its Own Generalization

-### `JOIN` of an entity to its own generalization does not generate unexpected specialization columns anymore
+In OQL v1 there was a bug which meant that when you ‘JOIN’ed an entity to its own generalization it would generate unexpected specialization columns.
+This has been fixed.

-Let's say Entity `Module.Vehicle` has two specializations: `Module.Car` and `Module.Bike`.
-The query below would generate unexpected duplicate columns for entity `Vehicle`.
-We fixed that bug.
+For example, say entity `Module.Vehicle` has two specializations: `Module.Car` and `Module.Bike`.
+The query below would previously  generate unexpected duplicate columns for entity `Vehicle`.
+This no longer happens.

 ```sql
 SELECT *